Karen Pence: Early life and education

-Pence was born as Karen Sue Batten at McConnell Air Force Base in Kansas on January 1, 1957, the daughter of Lillian (née Hacker; 1931–2004) and John M. Batten (1931/1932–1988), a United Airlines official.
-Her parents divorced when she was very young, and her mother married Bernard Barcio in 1967.
+Pence was born as Karen Sue Batten at McConnell Air Force Base in Kansas on January 1, 1957, the daughter of Lillian (née Hacker; 1931–2004) and John M. Batten (1931–1988), a United Airlines official.
+Her parents divorced when she was very young, and her mother married Bernard Barcio in 1967 and her father remarried sometime in the 1960s to Margaret Holliday; she then had two stepbrothers from her fathers remarriage.
 She grew up in the Broad Ripple Village neighborhood of Indianapolis, where she graduated as valedictorian from Bishop Chatard High School.
 Pence attended nearby Butler University where she studied to become a teacher, and minored in art.
 She received both a Bachelor of Science (B.S.) and a Master of Science (M.S.) in elementary education from Butler University.

-Career
+Teaching career

+Pence has taught over 25 years working as a teacher working at schools all across Indiana and in different parts in the United States.

 Pence has taught at John Strange Elementary, Acton Elementary, Fall Creek Elementary, and the Orchard School, all in Indianapolis.

 After the birth of her first child, Pence took a class in watercolor painting.
 This led to a career painting portraits of houses and historic buildings.
 She has completed as many as thirty-five paintings a year, some on commission and selling others at local art fairs.

-While her husband was in Congress, Karen worked at Immanuel Christian School, a private Christian school in Springfield, Virginia, as an arts teacher for twelve years.
+While her husband was in Congress, Karen worked as an arts teacher for twelve years at Immanuel Christian School, a private Christian school in Springfield, Virginia,.